Ring is making it easier, cheaper to add its DIY alarm system to your home

 The kit will work with preexisting door and window sensors and motion sensors, making the DIY alarm kit potentially cheaper and easier to install, Limp said.
-The Retrofit Kit can also be bundled with the Ring Alarm hub for $375, which will allow you to connect and control any "Works with Ring" smart home devices with the Ring app.
+The Retrofit Alarm Kit can also be bundled with the Ring Alarm Hub for $375, which will allow you to connect and control any "Works with Ring" smart-home devices with the Ring app.

 Ring is also adding an updated Stick Up Cam.
 "What's exciting is that it'll now be 30% less than it was before, only $99," Limp said.
 He also introduced Ring's first indoor camera for $60, which he said was the company's lowest-cost security camera.